Ph.D., University of Oregon

 Dr. Thornton joined the department in 1991.
-His major areas of interests are Health Economics, Industrial Organization, Econometrics, and Wine Economics.
+His major areas of interest are Health Economics, Econometrics, and Wine Economics.

 Dr. Thornton regularly teaches undergraduate and graduate health economics, and econometrics classes.
 He also teaches principles of microeconomics.

-"Pathways and Hidden Benefits of Healthcare Spending Growth in the U.S.," forthcoming in Atlantic Economic Journal.
+"Pathways and Hidden Benefits of Healthcare Spending Growth in the U.S.," Atlantic Economic Journal, September 2016.
 (With Svetlana Beilfuss).